 The project was sparked by a timely conversation at the United Nations back in 2019.
 Herstory CEO & project curator Melanie Lynch explains: “When I met with Ireland's Ambassador to the UN Geraldine Nason-Byrne she explained to me that the role of women in the Northern Ireland Peace Process is a key United Nations case study.
 I reached out to our school contacts and they confirmed that this essential story is not taught on the official school curriculum in Northern Ireland or the Republic.
 Our new Peace Heroines project aims to change that and introduce students and the public to these legendary activists and inspire the next generation of peace builders.
 It’s time to write herstory into history.”

-Peace Heroines made the RTÉ News headlines
+Peace Heroines made the national news headlines

 From the Congo to Columbia, international peace delegations learn about the impact that Northern Irish women made to what is widely considered to be one of the most successful peace processes in the world.
 As we mark the 25th Anniversary of the Belfast/Good Friday Agreement, this exhibition is an introduction to the women who worked for peace.